solid/process/solid-editors-tr-process.md

 ##### Entry

-* Community members may start a standardization process by offering an UCR document.
+* Community members may start a standardization process by offering a UCR document.
 * If rough consensus hasn't been reached in a consensus phase, one of the actions that the Editors may take is to [exit the